rtheo/SATbox/README.md

 complete enumeration of all such expressions over each level becomes possible with the aid of
 <a href="http://mathworld.wolfram.com/PartitionFunctionP.html">Integer Partition</a> and Restricted Integer Partition functions.

-Partial satisfiability criterion depends only on the structure of a connectivity matrix in an assignment map.
+Partial satisfiability criterion depends only on the structure of a connectivity matrix in an assignment map from atoms to literals.

 Global Truth Tables are defined as symmetric matrices for all possible assignments of atoms to literals ('Negation Codes')